xisfor/website/_posts/2016-06-01-serverless-contact-form-aws-lambda.markdown

 It's actually pretty simple.
 You need more than just Lambda, you'll also need SES and API Gateway.
 It's all really straight forward though.

-Lambda can (at time of writing - March 2016) only run Java, Python Node.js.
+Lambda can (at time of writing - May 2016) only run Java, Python or Node.js.
 I went for the latter.

 This is the Lambda Javascript you'd need